scottrlarson/profession/content/publications/publication-laptop-buyers-guide.md

 Better information about purchases can be found at sites like: [**Amazon**](amazon.com) or **[Newegg](newegg.com)**.
 These sites do a better job at listing technical specifications.
 At the very least, use online resources to reference specs for a product you are thinking of purchasing at a brick and mortar store.

-## Understanding the 8 basic food groups for purchasing laptops:
+## Understanding the 8 basic food groups:

 1. **The Dimensions (Physical): Is it going to be mobile, or a homebody?**
 2. **The Weight: Are you going to be lugging around a monstrosity, or a light weight?**